kyle-n/kyle-n.github.io/src/routes/blog/posts/ai-browser-extension.md

 date: 2023-06-07
 keywords: ai, javascript, typescript, extensions, showcase, frontend
 image: ai.png
+description: Making the case AI is not magic, but it is useful.
 ---

 There’s a lot of AI hype.
 I understand if you are sick of it.
 I’m a little sick of it.
 However, I want to make the case that generative AI is not something that _will_ be great, but something that is _already_ useful.